joelstevick/easy-dom-testing/README.md

         // {imports: [ReactiveFormsModule, MaterialModule]}

 2. **POM** - implements the [page-object-model pattern](https://martinfowler.com/bliki/PageObject.html).
 The POM is generated using a *finite state machine* driven from a configuration object that you set up.
+Think of the POM as an opinionated implementation of a [test harness](https://en.wikipedia.org/wiki/Test_harness).

     const pom = new POM({ container, detectChanges}, pomConfig);